iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BUILD.md

 ETL is the process data engineers use to extract data from different sources, transform the data into a usable resource, and load that data into the systems that end-users can access and use to solve business problems.
 * Although this term is used on a much larger scale for data warehousing, on a much smaller scale, we are doing the same thing by:
-	* Extracting raw data from CSV's.
+	* Extracting raw data from CSV files.
 	* Transforming the data to make it usable.
 	* Loading the data to tables within our database